-Now let’s see the best monasteries in Romania below!
+Now let’s see the best monasteries to visit in Romania below!

 Known as the Sistine Chapel of the East, Voronet has a unique shade of blue known as “Voronet Blue”.
 It was built in 1488 by Moldavia’s ruler back then, Stefan cel Mare (Stefan the Great) in a record time: less than four months!

-However, it is stunning and definitely the most famous Romanian monastery.
-Situated 36 kilometers away from Suceava, this is THE monastery you have to visit if you only have to pick one, mainly because of the unique shade of blue and all that beautiful art.
+Despite the record-breaking build times, it is stunning!
+Situated 36 kilometers away from Suceava, this is THE monastery you have to visit if you only have to pick one, mainly because of the unique shade of blue and all that beautiful art that takes you back in time.

 We’ll remain in the area for now, with a monastery that has a nice legend regarding its construction: it is said that, in order to have her sins forgiven, a woman brought, over a period of 30 years, all the stone required to build it.
 Now that’s dedication – as well as a really long waiting time!